How a Heart attack Actually Happens

 I have anecdotally observed a common misperception, amongst both healthcare providers and consumers, about how a heart attack actually occurs – that a heart attack occurs simply because of a plumbing problem.
 The blame gets placed on cholesterol being too high.
 The argument is that cholesterol causes plaque to develop in an artery of the heart that becomes large enough that it eventually blocks off the artery and stops blood flow downstream.
 It surely sounds plausible but it’s not quite the case.

-While plaque buildup inside the wall of an artery is certainly part of the problem, it’s interesting to note that 68% of heart attacks occur in a blood vessel that’s less than 50% blocked and 86% of heart attacks occur in a blood vessel that’s less than 70% blocked.
-An even scarier statistic is that you can pass a treadmill stress test with a 70% occlusion in the main artery to your heart and then leave the testing site to have a heart attack in the parking lot; it’s happened.
+While plaque buildup inside the wall of an artery is certainly part of the problem, it’s interesting to note that more than half (68%) of all of heart attacks occur in a blood vessel that is less than 50% stenosed.
+An even scarier statistic is that you can pass a treadmill stress test with approximately 70% stenosis in the main (widow-maker) artery to your heart and then leave the testing site to have a heart attack in the parking lot; it’s happened!

 So we do require plaque in our arteries for a heart attack to occur, in a vast majority of cases.
 But, how can a majority of heart attacks occur in a blood vessel that’s less than 50% blocked?
 That’s where inflammation comes into the game.
 If you add arterial plaque and inflammation, you have the recipe for adverse cardiovascular event (e.g., heart attack or stroke) risk.